nullrocket/gitbook/account/settings/settings.md

 When you have finished printing, press the **Back** button and you will return to your Passpack account.

-### How to Change Your User ID

-From within your Passpack account, go to Account &gt; Change User ID.
-You will be asked to insert your Packing Key for security, and then to choose a new User ID.
-A confirmation message will tell you if the process was a success.

 ### How to Change Your Password